WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Q - Can I use a VPN?

 A - You can if you're utilising the madNS Config Profile, make sure to set it up first!
-VPN Guide is in the Portal app!
+VPN Guide is in the Portal app and Discord!

 ---

 Q - Will a restart bypass this and revoke my apps?

-A - Some users have found that on older devices, your apps might revoke, disable Wi-Fi and enable Airplane Mode when wanting to restart or shutdown.
+A - Disable Wi-Fi and enable Airplane Mode when wanting to restart or shutdown.

 ---

 Q - Will services such as AltStore, Sideloadly and Sidestore affect this guide at all?

-A - No, Those listed services use developer signing instead of Enterprise signing so they are fine to use alongside!
-You will however need to setup the Sideloadly's WireGuard, VPN Guide is in the Portal app!
+A - No, You will however need to setup the Sideloadly's WireGuard using the VPN Guide which is in the Portal app and Discord.

 ---

-# Starting the main guide, Read everything carefully!
+# Main Guide!

 ## Which Config Profile do I choose?